 Several scriptures for consideration:

 (1 John 4:15) – “Whosoever shall confess that Jesus is the Son of God, God dwelleth in him, and he in God.”

 (1 John 4:16) – “And we have known and believed the love that God hath to us.
 God is love, and he that dwelleth in love dwelleth in God and God in him.”

 (Galatians 1: 24) – “And they glorified God in me.”
 (Paul writes)

-If the scriptures above are to be taken literally that state, “God dwelleth in him” or “God in me,” is God now considered to have been incarnated in John and Paul?
+If the scriptures above are to be taken literally, “God dwelleth in him” or “God in me,” is God now considered to have been incarnated in John and Paul?
 Of course not; yet daily this concept is incorrectly applied regarding Jesus.
 The church has for generations applied an arbitrary interpretation in error vs. sound doctrine based on verifiable scriptures.

 “God in me” certainly did not make John or Paul God.
 God’s spirit indwelling in us does not make us God either.
-Clearly, we are “in God” and “in the Father” in the same manner Jesus was in God, and in the Father, figuratively.
-When we are in the will of God, the will of God is in us, in other words we are one with God.
+We are “in God” and “in the Father” in the same manner, Jesus was in God, and in the Father, figuratively.
+When we are in the will of God, the will of God is in us, in other words, we are one with God.

 This is not incarnation but unification.
 This denotes the joining of two spirits agreeing as one (on one accord)